- Competitive Analysis

 How to Rank in Cities Where You’re Not Located

-2017 saw the shrinking of the organic search results page and the rise of mobile.
-One of the consequences is that it’s harder to rank in cities that your building isn’t located in.
+The past year saw the shrinking of the organic search results page and the rise of mobile.
+One of the consequences is that it’s harder to rank in cities in which your building isn’t located.
 If you have a large service area, that’s a problem.
 You’ll need to put in some extra effort to capture rankings over multiple cities or states, and here’s how you do it.

 You need to build out your content to try and capture more of those search rankings.
-Keep in mind that Google ranks webpages, not whole websites—so as part of maximizing your online real estate, you need to have pages for all your lines of business and more specific pages related to those services (i.e., emergency HVAC repair, duct cleaning, furnace inspections, etc.).
+Keep in mind that Google ranks web pages, not whole websites—so as part of maximizing your online real estate, you need to have pages for all your lines of business and more specific pages related to those services (i.e., emergency HVAC repair, duct cleaning, furnace inspections, etc.).
 But eventually, you’ll run out of services to write pages about.
 So what do you do?
-We explain here.
+Blogs are perfect for bringing in qualified traffic for specific services.
+For example, a blog called “Do I Need a New Air Conditioner,” fits perfectly into an air conditioning marketing plan, targeting people on the fence about getting a replacement AC.
+We explain more in-depth here.

 Is PPC Worth It for Small Companies in 2018?